-Source: Office of Budget and Fiscal Management data, Department of Finance data
+Source: Office of Budget and Fiscal Management data, May 14, 2019 staff report to City Council

 As of FY 2021, the Section 115 Trust balance was \$12.1 million.
 The City is currently evaluating opportunities to invest more into the Trust, including by raising the Property Transfer Tax baseline by \$2.5 million and allocating those funds to the Trust, and allocating savings generated by prefunding CalPERS plans to the Trust.